 Processing times vary as they are dependent on the complete and accurate submission of the respective form and the complexity of the project.
 Usually, NAV CANADA attempts to respond within 8 to 12 weeks.

-Specific information submitted to NAV CANADA's Land Use department (that is, coordinates, structure heights and owner's contact information) will be distributed externally.
+Specific information submitted to NAV CANADA's Land Use Office (that is, coordinates, structure heights and owner's contact information) will be distributed externally.

 We recommend consulting:

-It is imperative that you notify Land Use of your construction start date.
+It is imperative that you notify the Land Use Office of your construction start date.

-Should you have received Construction Notification Form(s) with your response letter, you are required to send completed form(s) to Land Use a minimum of ten days prior to the construction date to ensure sufficient time to implement potential changes.
+Should you have received Construction Notification Form(s) with your response letter, you are required to send completed form(s) to the Land Use Office a minimum of ten days prior to the construction date to ensure enough time to implement potential changes.

-Should you have received Construction Completion Notification Form(s) with your response letter, you are required to send completed form(s) to Land Use once the structure has been built.
+Should you have received Construction Completion Notification Form(s) with your response letter, you are required to send completed form(s) to the Land Use Office once the structure has been built.